The 2024-25 ACT Budget includes a one-off $250 payment for all ACT apprentices and trainees to assist with cost-of-living pressures.

 Whether you had a qualification in mind before finding your employer or not, once you have found a job you should settle on your qualification and a Registered Training Organisation (RTO) to deliver your off-the-job training.
 There is a wealth of resources available to assist you including:

 With an employer, a qualification, and an RTO sorted, it will be time to enter into your Australian Apprenticeship training contract.
-An Apprenticeship Network provider can assist you and your employer to sign this contract.
+An Apprentice Connect Australia Provider can assist you and your employer to sign this contract.

 Pay, conditions, workplace rights and obligations